Entrenamiento

 This process is guided by scientifically validated principles that seek to balance physical recovery with the preservation of adaptations and optimal fitness achieved through prolonged periods of intensive training.

-The importance of tapering in sports performance
+The importance of tapering in athletic performance

-Quantifiable performance improvement
+quantifiable performance improvement

 Psychological benefits